sehnryr/Final-Graph-Project-ISEN-CIR3/README.md

 - `local-search`
 - `grasp`

-The program will output the time taken to solve the problem in milliseconds.
+The program will output the time taken to solve the problem in microseconds.
 The argument `--runs` can be used to perform multiple runs and output each time taken.

 The program will also output the results in the `output-dir` directory with the